ddluc/discreet-request/README.md

 * Implements a request cache to avoid making unnecessary requests to the requested resource

 Before scraping any data from a website, please refer and abide by the Terms of Service.

-> Hi there!
-Are you using this library?
-If so I'd love to hear your use case(s) and feedback.
-You can find my contact info on Github page.

 ## Usage